Workers’ Compensation Medical Cost Containment: A National Inventory, 2018

 By Ramona P. Tanabe, Karen Rothkin

-April 10, 2018 Related Topics: Fee Schedules, Litigation and Dispute Resolution, Medical Costs, Workers’ Compensation Medical Cost Containment
+April 10, 2018 Related Topics: Fee Schedules, Medical Costs, Workers’ Compensation Medical Cost Containment

 The study provides policymakers and system stakeholders with an inventory of the cost containment initiatives employed by all 50 states, the District of Columbia, and two U.S. Federal programs (Federal Employees' Compensation Act and the Longshore and Harbor Workers' Compensation Act).
 However, it does not provide written explanations of the initiatives in use by each jurisdiction.